Slide to view more

 Backend Support

-At the backend, there’s a lot you can do with WooCommerce.
+On the back end, there’s a lot you can do with WooCommerce.
 For instance, the software allows for stock management notifications to keep your inventory in check.

 But what about the product data?